superdesk/web-publisher/etc/docker/Superdesk.md

 ### Create “catch all” publishing rule

 After the content is sent to Publisher’s subscriber, Publisher needs a generic rule to “catch” and publish it.
-Therefore one “catch all” rule must be created:
+Therefore one “catch all” rule should be created.

+In *[Publisher Settings](http://superdesk.local:8080/#/publisher/settings)* (available in the Superdesk "hamburger" menu) choose *Publishing Rules* from the left pane, click *Add new* and choose *Organizational rule*.
+Name it *catch-all*, switch on *Catch all* toggle, click + button under *Destination (Tenants)*, choose your tenant and click *Save*.

 ### Create and publish an article